SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Configure and Run Example Application/README.md

  ![Services](./images/run2.png)

-2. In a next step go to >your folder</georel/georel/srv and open the file service.js with the editor of your choice.
+2. In a next step go to >installation folder< /georel/srv and open the file service.js with the editor of your choice.

  ![service file](./images/run3.png)